top of page

 Geneva smelled of rain and money.
 His driver met him on the tarmac, umbrella waiting, convoy ready.
 They drove in silence through wet streets where embassies gleamed like polished bones.

-Meetings began immediately with arbitration councils, shareholders, sovereign fund representatives.
+Meetings began immediately with arbitration councils, shareholders, and sovereign fund representatives.
 Roman moved through them like current.
 He never raised his voice.
 He didn’t need to.
 When he spoke, entire tables shifted direction.
 When he stopped, no one filled the silence.

 When he finally looked up from a projection sheet and said, “This is not efficient,” no one argued.